TechByTheNerd/techbythenerd.github.io/_posts/2022-12-04-expanding-disk-volumes-on-ubuntu.md

 ![](/assets/img/do-create-volume-manual.png)

-You probably run `fdisk /dev/sdb` and did `n` for new, took the defaults and did `w` to write changes.
+You probably ran `fdisk /dev/sdb` and did `n` for new, took the defaults and did `w` to write changes.
 That created your partitions.
 Then, you probably ran `mkfs.ext4 /dev/sdb1` to format the partition.

 In this case the *specific* partition of `/dev/sdb1` is what you probably put in the `/etc/fstab` file.

-MEANING: when you expand the volume on DigitalOcean, it's a bit more complex because the partition table *itself* needs to be modified.
+MEANING: when you expand the volume on DigitalOcean, it's a bit more complex because the partition table *itself* needs to be modified, and then the file system needs to be resized.
 Luckily, there is one-line shortcut for this:

 ```bash
 # You point growpart at your device name and partition number.